Frequently Asked Questions

 It's like WhatsApp but with multiple channels for dedicated subjects.

-This is the place to find out what's happening, coordinate activites, share repair challenges/resources etc.
+This is the place to find out what's happening, coordinate activities, share repair challenges/resources etc.

 You may want to also consider joining Restarters.net to engage with the wider repair community (see section further down for useful external links)

-You can join our Slack either by direct invite or by following a link.
-If you would like to join ask an existing member to recommend you or contact Dermot or the shop manager
+You can join our Discord group either by direct invite or by following a link.
+If you would like to join ask an existing member to recommend you or contact Dermot or the shop manager.

 Mailing list